ID-Guard: A Universal Framework for Combating Facial Manipulation via Breaking Identification: Related Works

 \subsubsection{Proactive Forensics}

 Proactive forensic techniques aim to embed identifiable patterns into images to facilitate fake detection and manipulation provenance tracking.
-Early approaches, such as FaceGuard \cite{yang2021faceguard} and Faketagger\cite{wang2021faketagger}, detected forged examples by embedding watermarks into real images and verifying their integrity upon retrieval, but lacked structured tracking mechanisms.
-To provide identity source tracking, Zhao \emph{et al}. \cite{zhao2023proactive} embed watermarks as anti-Deepfake labels into facial identity features, enabling fake detection by verifying the presence of the label.
-These works mainly focus on authenticity detection, but cannot pinpoint the tampered region.
-To improve detection and localization, Asnani \emph{et al} proposed a proactive embedding framework \cite{asnani2022proactive}, later refining it into MALP \cite{asnani2023malp}, which integrates attention mechanisms to achieve fine-grained manipulation localization.
-PADL \cite{bartolucci2024perturb} further enhanced robustness by combining perturbation-based defenses with detection and localization strategies.
-Zhao \emph{et al}. \cite{zhao2024proactive} embedded a semi-fragile watermark in the original image.
-Once counterfeited, the tampered regions can be located by comparing retrieved and original watermarks.
+Early approaches, such as FaceGuard~\cite{yang2021faceguard} and Faketagger~\cite{wang2021faketagger}, detected forged examples by embedding watermarks into real images and verifying their integrity upon retrieval but lacked structured tracking mechanisms.
+To enable identity source tracking, Zhao \emph{et al.}\cite{zhao2023proactive} embedded watermarks as anti-Deepfake labels into facial identity features, allowing fake detection by verifying the presence of the label.
+These works primarily focus on authenticity detection but cannot localize tampered regions.
+To improve detection and localization, Asnani \emph{et al.} proposed a proactive embedding framework\cite{asnani2022proactive}, later refined into MALP~\cite{asnani2023malp}, which integrates attention mechanisms for fine-grained manipulation localization.
+PADL~\cite{bartolucci2024perturb} further enhanced robustness by combining perturbation-based defenses with detection and localization strategies.
+Zhao \emph{et al.}~\cite{zhao2024proactive} embedded a semi-fragile watermark in the original image, enabling localization of tampered regions by comparing retrieved and original watermarks upon counterfeiting.
 The limitation of proactive forensics is that it preserves the integrity of forged samples, whereas proactive disruption directly degrades or nullifies the forgery.
 Therefore, in this paper, we focus on proactive disruption methods.